jwharm/cairo-java-bindings/README.md

 # cairo-java-bindings
 Java language bindings for the Cairo graphics library using the JEP-434 Panama FFI

-This is still work in progress and not finished.
+This is still a work in progress and not finished.

 A simple usage example, ported from [`spiral.c`](https://gitlab.com/cairo/cairo-demos/-/blob/master/png/spiral.c) in the Cairo demos: